Reliable Cellular Automata with Self-Organization: The simulated medium is robust

-\begin{step+}{pres-attrib.outer} If $c_{0}$ is an outer cell then we have case ~\eqref{i.pres-attrib.ext} of the present lemma. \end{step+} \begin{pproof} The Attribution Lemma attributes $c_{0}$ to the originating colony which is covered by member cells during $I\xcpt E$.
-It forms a continuous domain with its extension, until the age $\End$.
-From that age on, they form a multidomain.
-This could only change if the originating colony goes through a next work period and kills itself; however, there is not enough time for this due to ~\eqref{e.synch-start-lb-req}. \end{pproof}
+\begin{step+}{present-attrib.outer} If \( c_{0} \) is an outer cell then we have case~\ref{i:present-attrib.ext}. \end{step+} \begin{pproof} Lemma~\ref{lem:attrib} (Attribution) attributes \( c_{0} \) to the originating colony which is covered by member cells during \( K\setminus E_{0} \).
+If \( c_{0} \) is a channel cell then this colony would not have time until \( t_{0} \) even to finish its computation, so it could not be destroyed.
+If \( c_{0} \) is a growth cell then the cell represented by this colony could not have become vacant, because then \( \Creating^{*}_{j} \) would have become 0, broadcast as \( \Growing=0 \) and so no growth would have occurred.

-\begin{step+}{pres-attrib.young-member} Suppose that $c_{0}$ is a member cell but during $I\xcpt E$, the colony is never covered by member cells.
-Then we have case ~\eqref{i.pres-attrib.new} of the present lemma. \end{step+} \begin{pproof} Let $c_{1}$ be a non-member cell in $\cC$ during $I\xcpt E$.
-Then it is an outer cell that can be attributed to its originating colony and then the reasoning of ~\ref{pres-attrib.outer} above can be repeated. \end{pproof} \end{Proof}
+It forms a continuous domain with its extension, until the age \( \U -1 \).
+From that age on, they form a multi-domain.
+This could only change if the originating colony goes through a next work period and kills itself; however, there is not enough time for this: the definitions~\eqref{eq:destr-time}, \eqref{eq:compute-start} show that \( \destrT\Q \) is much smaller than \( \computeStart \). \end{pproof}